smcgann99/annotate-image-plus/README.md

  - `labelLocation` (*string*) : the location to place the label. `top` or `bottom`.
    If this property is not set it will default to `automatic` and place where there is more room.

+**You must provide at least x,y,w,h or bbox other missing values will use defaults.**

+**You can select circle without providing r, as long as x,y,w,h or bbox are set.**

 Examples
 --------